Raghu29121999/Melanoma-Cancer-Detection/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions

+* Model 1
+- Model Training accuracy ~ 0.87 %
+- Validation Accuracy is ~ 0.50%
+- Model is over fit
+*Model 2
+- model 2 accuarcy decreased compare to model 1

+*Seborrheic keratosis has least number of samples

+* Actinic keratosis & Dermatofibroma classes dominate the data in terms proportionate number of samples

+* Model 3

 - Model Training accuracy ~ 0.8817
 - Validation Accuracy is ~ 0.74

 - Model accuracy increase by increasing adding more epochs
+- accuracy increases by tuning hyperparameter

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->